darklang/docs/docs/contributing/getting-started.md

 - client - the editor, and the entire frontend application that is found under [darklang.com/a/yourcanvas](http://darklang.com/a/yourcanvas) (note, not darklang.com or the docs).
 Written in Bucklescript/ReasonML.
 All frontend functionality, except the server-side APIs used for it, are here
     - src/analysis - handles code related to live values - requesting from the server, storing, sending to the client-side execution engine
     - src/api - most requests to the HTTP API live here
-    - src/app - importat scaffolding for the application (settings, exception tracking, Main.ml)
+    - src/app - important scaffolding for the application (settings, exception tracking, Main.ml)
     - src/canvas - misc files pertaining to layout
     - src/components - a number of parts of Dark have been componentized.
 They live here.
     - src/core - all the frontend types are defined here, also JSON  encoders and decoders for them